White Dwarfs in Globular Clusters: Introduction

 The main drawback for white dwarfs located in globular clusters is that they are faint objects severely affected by crowding problems.
-Photometric observations are well possible with the Hubble Space Telescope (HST) and profit from software packages that allow to obtain precise measurements even in crowded fields.
-Spectroscopy, however, poses a different problem: HST is a too small telescope and lacks the multiplexing capacities that allow efficient observations in globular clusters.
+Photometric observations are well possible with the Hubble Space Telescope (HST) and profit from software packages that allow astronomers to obtain precise measurements even in crowded fields.
+Spectroscopy, however, poses a different problem: HST is a too small telescope and lacks the multiplexing capacities that enable efficient observations in globular clusters.
 The disentangling of overlapping spectra in ground based observations is a rather difficult process, as the contributions from the different stars vary strongly with wavelength.
 Early spectroscopic investigations (e.g. \cite{Moehler00}; \cite{Moehler04}) were hampered by the fact that their targets were selected from HST photometry, which had usually been observed rather close to the cluster cores.
-Good photometry of the outer regions of globular clusters will facilitate spectroscopic observations enormously, as the problem of background subtraction is immensely reduced if there are no bright stars close to the white dwarfs.
+Good photometry of the outer regions of globular clusters facilitate spectroscopic observations enormously, as the problem of background subtraction is immensely reduced if there are no bright stars close to the white dwarfs (e.g. \cite{Davisetal2009}).

 In a recent investigation \cite{Davies07} called attention to the evidence that the radial distribution of young white dwarfs in NGC\,6397 is significantly more extended than the radial distribution of both older white dwarfs and the most massive main sequence stars.
 To account for this peculiar trend they suggest that the white dwarfs in this cluster do not experience a quiescent birth, but they receive a natal kick.
-This scenario has been supported by theoretical investigations of \cite{Heyl07a,Heyl07b,Heyl07c}.
-In particular he found that asymmetric winds on the asymptotic giant branch can generate a kick affecting the trajectory of the resulting white dwarfs.
+This scenario has been suggested originally by \cite{Fellhaueretal2003} and received additional support from the theoretical investigations of \cite{Heyl07a,Heyl07b,Heyl07c}.
+In particular, he found that asymmetric winds on the asymptotic giant branch can generate a kick affecting the trajectory of the resulting white dwarfs.
 This mechanism would explain why young white dwarfs are less centrally concentrated than their progenitors.
-If this effect is indeed present in other globular clusters as well, it will be very helpful for the study of white dwarfs in globular clusters, as it would put the youngest (and therefore brightest) white dwarfs into the less crowded outer regions.
+The radial distribution of young white dwarfs in $\omega$\,Cen observed by \cite{Calamidaetal2008b} provides some support for that scenario.